Estimate Time4 min

 • Using credit cards for vacation expenses could help you save money with perks and fraud protection.

 • Use debit cards that let you withdraw money with low or no fees while traveling.
-Some debit cards even reimburse ATM fees worldwide.
+Some debit cards reimburse ATM fees worldwide.

 • If traveling out of the country, consider credit cards that don't charge a foreign transaction fee.

-Cash may not always be the best bet for spending when traveling, whether it's in the US or internationally.
+Cash may not always be the best option for spending when traveling, whether it's in the US or internationally.
 Carrying a wallet full of cash can be risky—if your wallet is stolen or lost, the chances of getting your money back are slim.

 Fraud protection when traveling with credit and debit cards

 Credit cards come with some advantages when traveling—federal law protects you against unauthorized charges.
-The law limits your liability to $50 but many credit card issuers offer zero-liability protection.
+The law limits your liability to $50, but many credit card issuers offer zero-liability protection.

 When traveling, don't keep all of your cards in one spot with your cash, in case a bag or wallet is lost.
 Write down some important phone numbers just in case something happens to your phone.
 When using a debit card, look out for unknown charges and report them right away to be fully protected from fraud.

-To protect yourself, setting up alerts can help you manage your cards and stay connected to your accounts 24/7.
+For extra protection, setting up alerts can help you manage your cards and stay connected to your accounts 24/7.
 As soon as a purchase is made, a text or email notification can alert you to the activity.

 Traveling with a credit card